AztechMC/Modern-Industrialization/src/main/resources/assets/modern_industrialization/mi_guidebook/electric_age/oil_processing.md

 Crude Oil can be turned into various fuels and used for more efficient Rubber Sheet production.

 Various fuels can be burned in the Diesel Generator, and you can check in REI how many EU each fuel produces.
+The EU produced by these fuels in the Diesel Generator is doubled.
 The Diesel Generator will produce up to 256 EU/t and will only connect to MV cables.

 <Recipe id="modern_industrialization:electric_age/machine/mv_diesel_generator_asbl" />

 Diesel Generators will only use fuel when they need to, but if you need a constant supply of energy, you can put liquid fuels in the Large Steam Boiler instead of items.

-A fully heated Large Steam Boiler will roughly produce twice the amount of energy a Diesel Generator would produce using the same quantity of fuel.
+A fully heated Large Steam Boiler will roughly produce half the amount of energy a Diesel Generator would produce using the same quantity of fuel.